marksteele/edge-rewrite/README.md

 Once the function is deployed, it can be associated to a CloudFront behaviour by specifying the versioned ARN to the behavior.

-This function is designed to run on the `viewer request` phase of Lambda@Edge.
+This function has been tested to run on the `viewer request` phase of Lambda@Edge.
+It should also work on origin requests (which would have the benefit of caching responses).

 # Acknoledgements